arcanejs/arcanejs/packages/react-toolkit/README.md

 ## [Examples](https://github.com/arcanejs/arcanejs/tree/main/examples/react)

-For a comprehensive list of examples, please see our example directory in the arcane monorepo:
+For a comprehensive list of examples, please see the example directory in the arcane monorepo:
 <https://github.com/arcanejs/arcanejs/tree/main/examples/react>